Lifeforce

 Should I surrender my life insurance policy or sell it?

 In most cases, selling your policy through a life settlement pays significantly more than surrendering it to the insurance company.
-Life settlements typically pay 4–7 times the cash surrender value.
+Life settlements typically pay 4 to 7 times the cash surrender value.

 What is the cash surrender value of a life insurance policy?